d12frosted/elpa-mirror/gnu/isearch-mb-readme.txt

 ══════════════

   Discussions, suggestions and code contributions are welcome!
-Since this package is part of GNU ELPA, nontrivial contributions (above 15 lines of code) require a copyright assignment to the FSF.
+Since this package is part of GNU ELPA, contributions require a copyright assignment to the FSF.